FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/c_cft_introduction_vms/Installation/_index.md

 - Upgrade: This installation procedure renames the previous {{< TransferCFT/axwayvariablesComponentShortName  >}} subdirectories and generates a new standard installation directory structure.

-See the <a href="../../preinstallation#Product" class="MCXref xref">Product license key</a> section for information on the license key and the end user license.
+See the [Product license key](../../preinstallation#Product) section for information on the license key and the end user license.

 Pre-installation
 ----------------